kaglet/B-Trees-Tool/README.md

 This is a tool that allows you to create customized B-Trees, manipulate them with a highly interactive user experience mode and generate random questions on them to practice their operations.
 There are several secondary features to improve the user experience further.
-Find the live demo [here](https://kaglet.github.io/DSA/index.html).
+Find the tool live [here](https://kaglet.github.io/DSA/index.html).

 ## Features